I have not only beat the S&P 500 the last five years, I’ve clobbered the S&P 500. The S&P 500 has returned about 14% annually since 2003.

 While working on some posts about my investments for The Dough Roller, I set about calculating my returns for the past five years.
 I even had to order some old brokerage statements to get information back that far.
 The result?
 I clock in at just over 20%.
 Now I could pretend that I'm a brilliant stock picker, but I only invest in mutual funds.
 So I could pretend I'm a brilliant mutual fund picker, but that would be just plain silly.
 Instead, here's how I did it and why you should (and should not) be impressed.

-If I got anything right it was picking a moderately aggressive asset allocation and implementing it with low cost index and actively managed mutual funds.
+If I got anything right it was picking a moderately aggressive asset allocation and implementing it with low-cost index and actively managed mutual funds.
 I will be describing my investments in detail over the next week or so.
-If you take time to read The Dough Roller, I believe you have a right to know exactly where I put my money.
+If you take the time to read The Dough Roller, I believe you have a right to know exactly where I put my money.

 - The falling dollar has helped many non-dollar denominated assets for US investors.
 If you ever wondered how the falling dollar affects foreign investments, it's really quite simple.
 Imagine for a moment that one dollar is worth one EURO.
 A US investor exchanges $100 for 100EURO and invests the money in a stock.
 Assume a year later the price of the stock hasn't changed, but now it takes $2 to buy a EURO.
 Now that 100EURO stock is worth $200.
 The change hasn't been that dramatic, but the falling dollar has accounted for a significant portion of the increase in value of my international stocks.
 Of course, what the currency market giveth, it can easily taketh away.

-- I invested in value oriented mutual funds, which did well during four of the last five yeras.
+- I invested in value-oriented mutual funds, which did well during four of the last five years.
 My main investment hear is Dodge and Cox Stock Fund (DODGX).
 Although it has lagged the S&P 500 in 2007, it outperformed the market during the previous four years.
 Value won’t always beat growth, but it has recently.

 So why should you NOT be impressed?